Khinchin-type inequalities via Hadamard's factorisation: Even moments

-Walkup's theorem (see, e.g. \cite{Gur2, Lig, NO, W}) which says that the binomial convolution preserves log-concavity yields that the sequence $(r_n)_{n \geq 0}$ is also log-concave.
-In particular, by monotonicity of slopes, the sequence $\frac{\log r_n-\log r_0}{n}$ is nonincreasing.
-In view of $r_0 = 1$, this gives that the sequence $(r_n^{1/n})_{n\geq 0}$ is nonincreasing, hence \eqref{eq:mom-comp} and the proof of Theorem \ref{thm:mom-comp} is complete. $\square$
+The sequence $(b^k)_{k=0}^\infty$ is trivially log-concave and, as noted in the Rademacher case, the sequence $(\sigma_kk!)_{k=0}^\infty$ is also log-concave.
+Walkup's theorem (see, e.g. \cite{Gur2, Lig, NO, W}) which says that the binomial convolution preserves log-concavity yields that the sequence $(r_k)_{k \geq 0}$ is also log-concave and the proof of Theorem~\ref{thm:mom-comp} is complete. $\square$

 Incidentally, since $(r_n)_{n \geq 0}$ being log-concave means that $X$ is ultra sub-Gaussian (see Section \ref{sec:notions} and \cite{NO}), we have obtained the following result.

 \begin{theorem} If a random variable $X$ is of type $\sL'$, then the sequence $(r_n)_{n=0}^\infty$ defined in \eqref{eq:def-rn} is log-concave.
 In particular, type $\sL$ random variables are ultra sub-Gaussian. \end{theorem} \begin{proof} It has been shown above that if $X$ is of type $\sL$, then $X$ is ultra sub-Gaussian.
 Consequently, by Lemma \ref{lm:LvsL'} and \eqref{eq:mom-same}, the same holds if $X$ is of type~$\sL'$. \end{proof}